jlgerber/cpp_happy_fun_time/session_03/session03.md

 Pretty simple.
 Two private variables (first_name, last_name), and two methods - a constructor, and a greet function.
 Notice anything odd?
 The method declarations only contain type information.
 They don't even have parameter names.
 You can declare them with names, but you don't have to.

-Allright.
+All right.
 Let's jump over to Person.cpp and actually implement these two functions.
 Notice that inside the cpp file, we have to namespace each method with the name of the class.
 That is what the `Person::` business is about.

 ```
 #include "Person.h"